 Goswami — But what about Ajamila?
 Ajamila was a great sinner; there was no sin he did not commit.
 But he attained liberation by calling his son by his name, Narayana, at the time of his death.

 Sri Ramakrishna — Perhaps Ajamila had performed many meritorious deeds in an earlier birth.
-And it is a fact that he practiced austerities later in his life.
+And it is a fact that he practiced austerities later on.

 “So, repeat the Name and also pray at the same time that you may develop love for the Lord.
 And that all transitory things, such as money, name and fame, and pleasures of the body, may have less and less attraction for you.
 You must pray thus.”